frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 ### The Dynamic Programming Classic Problems

 From now on, we will explore 10 classic dynamic programming problems.
 For each one, we will delve into brute force techniques, recursion, memoization, tabulation, and finally the most popular solution for each, even if it is not among the techniques we have chosen.
-The problems we will address are listed in the table below.
+The problems we will address are listed in the table below[^2].

 | Name                                        | Description/Example                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            |
 |---------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|